About Cub Scout Pack 396

 Scouting Dues

 Pack dues cover build kits and awards for all of our special events (Pinewood Derby, Raingutter Regatta, Rocket Rally, Blue & Gold Banquet, etc.) as well as a Class B t-shirt for each Scout, and all awards that Scouts earn throughout the year.
-Certain activities, like the Family Camp trip, special events like field trips, or a summer camp organized by the district or council, may have additional costs associated.
+Certain activities, like Family Camp trips, special events like field trips, or a summer camp organized by the district or council, may have additional costs associated.

 We ask that initial pack dues be paid by the end of the month following your registration.
-These dues pay for our program for the whole Scouting year, which covers from August through July of the following year.
+These dues pay for our program for the whole Scouting year, which covers from June through May of the following year.

 All of these costs, from dues, to uniform purchases, to summer camp tuition, can be paid for by participating in our fall Trail’s End popcorn fundraiser.
 Please talk to your den leader or pack leadership for more details.